 Deer Park Road is a defiant drive located in Clallam County, in the US state of Washington.
 There are a number of sharp turns and dangerous ledges.
 Gravel, narrow, winding and steep in places.
 This is one of those roads that is easier for the driver than the passengers.

 How long is Deer Park Road in WA?

+Located within the Olympic National Park, the road is 28.96km (18 miles) long.
+It runs from Highway 101 to the Blue Mountain Trail Head parking lot.
 It’s a scary drive known for its stunning views.
 Go slow, take your time and pay attention to the road.
 Please use caution.
 It is narrow and steep with occasional turn-offs.
 There are a lot of sharp curves where you can't see what's on the other side.
 It barely wide enough for two cars so when you do meet an oncoming vehicle one must pull over to let the other pass.
 Expect sheer drops, tight corners and no room to pass.
 You must go when the weather is nice.
 Take your time, no rush, both hands on the wheel.
 The drive is absolutely beautiful.
 You better have confidence in whoever is driving the car.